 In his first appearance for WCCW (World Class Championship Wrestling), which was known as Big Time Wrestling when affiliated with the NWA until 1982, Gino entered a feud with David Von Erich, where he ultimately won and later lost the NWA Texas Heavyweight Championship.
 When he later returned to WCCW, he teamed with future legend Jake Roberts who readily admits that Gino had the "it factor" that separates everyday talent from the true stars.
 Roberts explains in the highly recommended documentary, Dark Side of the Ring – The Mysterious Death of Gorgeous Gino, "You can’t buy it, you can’t steal it, you can’t borrow it.
 You either got it, or you don’t.
 It’s called charisma, and he had charisma, man."

 While already a successful regional star, Gino would later team with Chris Adams in WCCW, forming The Dynamic Duo.
-Their feud with the Von Erichs was red-hot and generated high TV ratings and a lot of revenue for the promotion.
+Their feud with the Von Erichs was red-hot and generated high TV ratings and revenue for the promotion.
 The Cotton Bowl Extravaganza pitted him and Chris Adams against Kevin and Kerry Von Erich, where the Von Erichs won, and The Dynamic Duo got their locks shaved.
 This just added more fuel to the already intense rivalry, elevating it to new heights.